 Four years later, he was hired as Yankees bench coach and that season, he managed three games in Joe Girardi’s absence to become the first Canadian to manage a major league contest since George Gibson with the Pittsburgh Pirates in 1934.
 From 2009 to 2014, Thomson was the Yankees’ third base coach, and he played an important role on the Bombers’ 2009 World-Series-winning club.
 He returned to the bench coach role in 2015 and worked in that capacity through 2017.
 Thomson had also organized spring training for the Yankees since 1998 and secured five World Series rings during his lengthy tenure with the franchise.

-In December 2017, Thomson was hired by the Philadelphia Phillies to be their bench coach and he is now in his second season in that role.
+In December 2017, Thomson was hired by the Philadelphia Phillies to be their bench coach and part way through the 2022 season he was hired as the Phillies Manager.

 “I am humbled and honoured to be inducted into Canada’s Baseball Hall of Fame!” said Thomson.
 “Growing up in Corunna Ontario, I would have never dreamt that such an honour would be bestowed onto me.
 Congratulations to Gord, Ryan and Jason!
 My Canadian pride will be shining at its brightest as I get inducted on the same day with three fellow Canadians who have achieved so many fantastic things in our great sport.
 I look forward to June 15th to not only share the day with Gord, Ryan and Jason but also with my family and many people that have touched my life and continue to do so!”